Research Administration Policies

-- The approved budget for the Federal award summarizes the financial aspects of the project or program as approved during the Federal award process.
-It may include either the Federal and non-Federal share (see §200.43 Federal share) or only the Federal share, depending upon Federal awarding agency requirements.
-It must be related to performance for program evaluation purposes whenever required in accordance with the terms and conditions of the award.
+(a) The approved budget for the Federal award summarizes the financial aspects of the project or program as approved during the Federal award process.
+It may include either the Federal and non-Federal share (see definition for Federal share in §200.1) or only the Federal share, depending upon Federal awarding agency requirements.
+The budget and program plans include considerations for performance and program evaluation purposes whenever required in accordance with the terms and conditions of the award.

 (b) Recipients are required to report deviations from budget or project scope or objective, and request prior approvals from Federal awarding agencies for budget and program plan revisions, in accordance with this section.

 (c) For non-construction Federal awards, recipients must request prior approvals from Federal awarding agencies for one or more of the following program or budget-related reasons:

 - Change in the scope or the objective of the project or program (even if there is no associated budget revision requiring prior written approval).